kasperjunge/danish-bert-embeddings/README.md

-# bert-word-embeddings-dk
+# Danish BERT Embeddings
-Code for making danish word embeddings with BERT!
+Code for making danish word embeddings with BERT as easy as possible!